 Health Sciences Postgraduate Research - PhDs and Studentships

 When you undertake a research degree with us, you’ll be an important part of our research intensive university, contributing to the vitality and vibrancy of our institution as you learn, grow and develop.
-You will be a key member within the Faculty of Medicine and Health and part of one of our research programmes that aim to enhance the health, quality of life and the experience of care of people and the populations in which they live.
+As a postgraduate research student you will be a key member of one of the Faculty's research programmes, which aim to enhance the health, quality of life and the experience of care of people and the populations in which they live.

 Our cutting-edge facilities are boosted by our partnership with Norwich Research Park and great connections with our local NHS providers.
 The campus offers a safe and supportive environment for your research, with everything you need on your doorstep.

 We have proven research expertise across: Older people and long term conditions; Improving access to healthcare; Community and family health; Addiction; Cancer studies, Clinical science and trials; Epidemiology; Gastroenterology and gut biology; Health economics; Health services research; Medical microbiology; Nutrition; Psychological sciences.